Andrew Tay

 Michael Toppings

-As cultural worker, Michael Toppings has worked for some 25 years in both the visual and performing arts in several provinces such as Quebec, Saskatchewan, Alberta and British Columbia, and for organizations such as New Dance Horizons in Regina, Dancing on the Edge in Vancouver, the Banff Centre, PPS Danse & Sinha Danse here in Montreal.
+As a cultural worker, Michael Toppings has worked for some 25 years in both the visual and performing arts in several provinces such as Quebec, Saskatchewan, Alberta and British Columbia, and for organizations such as New Dance Horizons in Regina, Dancing on the Edge in Vancouver, the Banff Centre, PPS Danse & Sinha Danse in Montreal.
 Toppings was the Executive and Artistic Director at MAI (Montréal, arts interculturels) where he worked from 2009 through to 2022.
 Most recently, he has held the position of artistic advisor with La Machinerie.

 Toppings is also an interdisciplinary artist who was born and raised in Quebec, although he has lived nearly half of his life elsewhere.
 He has created works that attempt to modify the reading experience in order to transform the reader’s role to one of spectator, listener and active participant.
 His artistic practice also, therefore, blur boundaries between publication and exhibition and production.
 His works are brews of varnish and raw, popular cultural references and social realism, oscillating between the sublime and the pedestrian, between the factual and the fictional.